 A. Yes, we have multiple employers in the area who send us job postings as well as our annual job fair that is dedicated to ECE students.

 Q. How long are the classes?

-Q. I already have college credits or an associate and/or bachelor’s degree
+Q. I already have college credits or an associate and/or bachelors degree in a related

 Q. Can I come and visit the facilities?